EngrEric/filteration-component/README.md

 2. Navigate to the project directory
 3. Install dependencies with `yarn install`

+The application is deployed to aws s3 and served via cloudfront.
+Url can be accessed here https://d3t037sflfmxw4.cloudfront.net/

 ### `npm start`

 Runs the app in the development mode.\